 Eczema comes in many forms.
 Each one is an inflammatory reaction of the immune system to an allergen or irritant.
 The inflammation damages the skin, causing itchiness, redness, soreness, dryness, blisters, weeping sores, and scaly patches.

 It is important for those who have myeloma to take good care of their skin.
 Be sure to tell your doctor about any skin issues that develop.
 They may refer you to a dermatologist for specialized treatment.

 If you have multiple myeloma, it is important to stay out of the sun.
-Protection can include:
+Protective measures can include:

 Ask your oncologist what skin products are the safest and most effective in preventing skin problems.
 Keep your skin moisturized with non-alcohol-based lotions and creams that are free of fragrances.
 Your skin should be kept clean with a mild soap, fragrance-free as well.
 Washing with lukewarm water, not hot, will decrease the risk of drying out or damaging your skin.
 Check with your oncology team about using deodorants, powders, or perfumes.

 If you develop any skin problems, remember they can be treated.
 For simple skin problems, you may be able to treat them on your own at home.
 It is still a good idea to check with your nurses and oncologist to make sure your treatments are safe for your skin condition.